for-the-new-order/for-the-new-order.github.io/_pages/rules/rules-index.md

 -   A character must have two rank 5 talents to purchase a signature ability for his character.
 -   The signature abilities are considered tier 6 talents.
 -   They cost 30xp to purchase.
--   Optionnally, there is no limitation to how many signature abilities a character can have.
+-   Optionally, there is no limitation to how many signature abilities a character can have.
 -   Once acquired, use the Star Wars signature ability trees as is.

 > That guy had something very similar to what I wrote about signature abilities, so I picked up some of his ideas to complete my version (which is almost the same thing now); Thanks to his work on [Star Wars to Genesys Special Rule Conversion](https://drive.google.com/drive/folders/1CD92_GacFtUMmlaFXQaBbvACcKz4eX_k).